sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/assignments/week03.md

 For example, the sequence *ACG* has a complementary sequence *CGT*, **not** *TGC*.

-So in your for loop, you may read the *original* sequence from beginning, and write the complementary sequence starting from the *end* of the complementary sequence array.
+So in your for loop, you may read the *original* sequence from begining, and write the complementary sequence starting from the *end* of the complementary sequence array.

-By the way, you have to allocate the complementary sequence on the heap (dynamic array) at the beginning of function (using the given size).
+By the way, you have to allocate the complementary sequence on the heap (dynamic array) at the begining of function (using the given size).

 Use the following declaration: